openstack/os-vif/doc/source/vif_types.rst

 This class provides another totally generic type of configuration, where the guest is exposing a UNIX socket for its control plane, allowing an external userspace service to provide the backend data plane via a mapped memory region.
-The process must implement the virtio-net vhost protocol on this socket in whatever means is most suitable.
+The process must implement the :term:`virtio-net` vhost protocol on this socket in whatever means is most suitable.

 VIFHostDevice
 -------------

 This class provides a way to pass a physical device to the guest.
-Either an entire physical device, or a SR-IOV PCI device virtual function, are permitted.
+Either an entire physical device, or an SR-IOV PCI device virtual function, are permitted.

 VIF port profile objects